RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN

 \section{Abstract}

-Radio access network (RAN) technologies continue to witness massive growth, with Open RAN gaining the most recent momentum.
+Radio access network (RAN) technologies continue to evolve, with Open RAN gaining the most recent momentum.
 In the O-RAN specifications, the RAN intelligent controllers (RICs) are software-defined orchestration and automation functions for the intelligent management of RAN.
-This article introduces principles for machine learning (ML), in particular, reinforcement learning (RL) relevant for the O-RAN stack.
-Furthermore, we review state-of-the-art research in wireless networks and cast it onto the RAN framework and the hierarchy of the O-RAN architecture.
-We provide a taxonomy of the challenges faced by ML/RL models throughout the development life-cycle: from the system specification to production deployment (data acquisition, model design, testing and management, etc.).
+This article introduces principles for machine learning (ML), in particular, reinforcement learning (RL) applications in the O-RAN stack.
+Furthermore, we review the state-of-the-art research in wireless networks and cast it onto the RAN framework and the hierarchy of the O-RAN architecture.
+We provide a taxonomy for the challenges faced by ML/RL models throughout the development life-cycle: from the system specification to production deployment (data acquisition, model design, testing and management, etc.).
 To address the challenges, we integrate a set of existing MLOps principles with unique characteristics when RL agents are considered.
-This paper discusses a systematic life-cycle model development, testing and validation pipeline, termed: RLOps.
-We discuss all fundamental parts of RLOps, which include: model specification, development and distillation, production environment serving, operations monitoring and safety/security.
+This paper discusses a systematic model development, testing and validation life-cycle, termed: RLOps.
+We discuss fundamental parts of RLOps, which include: model specification, development, production environment serving, operations monitoring and safety/security.
 Based on these principles, we propose the best practices for RLOps to achieve an automated and reproducible model development process.
 At last, a holistic data analytics platform rooted in the O-RAN deployment is designed and implemented, aiming to embrace and fulfil the aforementioned principles and best practices of RLOps.